 In 2018 First Presbyterian Church in Miami, Florida received a $7.1 million tax bill by the Miami-Dade Property Appraiser.
 Claiming that the church’s leases to a private religious school and food trucks violates its religious exemption status, back taxes plus interest and fines were assessed for the years 2009-2017.

-First Presbyterian Church responded with a lawsuit claiming religious discrimination on the part of the county.
+In response, First Presbyterian Church filed a lawsuit claiming religious discrimination on the part of the county.
 “What’s happening to this church is the ultimate nightmare scenario,” said Franklin Zemel, a lawyer quoted in a Miami Herald article covering First Presbyterian’s taxes and the lawsuit.

-Though the church claims the operation of the for-profit school “is motivated by the Church’s sincere religious beliefs,” Zemel’s assessment is that the county acted appropriately in charging a church that is making money without paying what they owe.
-Had the school been a non-profit, with its own tax-exempt status, the result would have been very different.
-The taxing authority would not have looked to the church for tax payments.
+Though the church claims the operation of the for-profit school “is motivated by the Church’s sincere religious beliefs,” Zemel’s assessment is that the county acted appropriately in charging a church that is making money without paying the appropriate taxes.
+Had the school been a non-profit, with its own tax-exempt status, the result would have been very different, and the county would not have looked to the church for tax payments.